cnluokun/cnluokun.github.io/_posts/2015-02-02-grid-movement.md

 Below this idea is used to create functions that accept :
 1. m : a 2D matrix (y,x) of the spatial distribution of the population
 1. pMove : the proportion of the population moving in a timestep

 and return the new spatial distribution of the population.

-Note that these versions are deterministic, because that is what I have been asked to create, but that it would be easy to create versions using a movement probability with a stochastic component.
+Note that these versions are deterministic, because that is what I have been tasked to create for the tsetse simulation, but that it would be easy to modify to make movement stochastic determined by a movement probability.

 ### An island-model of movement

 {% highlight r %}
-rtMoveIsland <- function(m, pMove=0.4, verbose=FALSE) {
+rtMoveIsland <- function(m, pMove=0.4) {

   #speed efficient way of doing movement
   #create a copy of the matrix shifted 1 cell in each cardinal direction